“Every block of stone has a statue in it and it is the task of the sculptor is to discover it.” - Michelangelo

-Every child is a unique learner, both in terms of learning style and interests, and each child develops at his or her own pace.
-The goal of our innovative “seamless support” instructional model is to tailor instruction to meet each child’s needs.
-This includes continuous assessment of a student’s progress in the learning goals of the classroom so that we can address needs as soon as they arise.
-This model accounts for the needs of all students, whether the need is enrichment or remediation.
+Every child is a unique learner and develops at his or her own pace.
+The goal of our “seamless support” model is to understand each student’s needs and help him or her thrive.
+Whether the need is enrichment or remediation, we use continuous assessment of a student’s progress in the learning goals of the classroom so that we can address needs as soon as they arise.

-Finally, a social worker is on staff to address the social-emotional needs of our students in a proactive manner.
-Positive behavior support is accomplished through school-wide and individualized interventions.
-Through all of these services, along with our tremendous curriculum and teaching staff, our students learn to become passionate, responsible, engaged, and innovative Jewish youngsters.
+We are also fortunate to have two social workers on staff to address the social-emotional needs of our students.
+We work hard to be proactive, and positive behavior support is accomplished through school-wide and individualized interventions.
+Our social workers are also able to provide support in and out of the classroom.
+Direct support through skill-building groups and individual support is also available when the need arises.
+Through all of these services, along with our tremendous curriculum and teaching staff, our students learn to become mensches who are passionate, responsible, engaged, and innovative Jewish youngsters.